 Please make sure the lights all work – I don’t need them to take the photos but it sometimes looks better to have them switched on.

-The property shouldn’t have people in it while I’m taking your photos.
+The property shouldn’t have people living in it while I’m taking your photos.

 How long does it take to shoot and edit my photos?